Tai Chi Rooting

 At the same time, it strengthens the lower back and improves balance.

 Rooting helps you to move smoothly like water in a country stream.
-To
+Moving your body gracefully and smoothly requires knowing how to shift your weight from one leg to the other.
+Walking requires the same

 action.
 In fact, just after a few weeks, you’ll find walking easier,